zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 - Collaborating with the Enemy: how to work with people you don't agree with or like or trust, Adam Kahane, 2017.
 Ebook and print.

-Kahane want to teach you how to better manage your perspective.
+Kahane wants to teach you how to better manage your perspective.
 He wants to prepare you for situations that you can't walk away from, to step into and out of different perspectives, to adapt and to collaborate.

 "...we separate and shield ourselves by asserting that we are right and the others are wrong.
 We fear that if we collaborate with those others, we will become contaminated or compromised -- that we will betray what we stand for and who we are."
 Instead, he goes on, be intentional and reframe your approach: "I can phone home to say that I will be late 'because I am in traffic' or 'because I am traffic'.
 The latter explanation explicitly opens up my options to work with others to change the situation."
 From Kahane, chapter 7.